-The Certificate in Historic Preservation at the Mid-Atlantic Regional Center for the Humanities (MARCH), Rutgers University-Camden, is designed for those who desire to gain a deeper understanding of the vocabulary and discipline of historic preservation.
-The program provides fundamentals of contemporary historic preservation practice as well as opportunities for in-depth studies.
-Students learn from professionals working in the field to gain a more realistic perspective on how the tangible remains of our past can be integrated within current environments.
+The Certificate in Historic Preservation at the Mid-Atlantic Regional Center for the Humanities (MARCH), Rutgers University-Camden, is designed for those who desire to gain a deeper understanding of the theory and practice of historic preservation.
+Participants learn from professionals working in the field to gain a realistic perspective on how the tangible remains of our past can be integrated within current environments.

-The program is open to anyone interested in historic preservation: members of historic preservation commissions, town planners, historic site administrators and volunteers, owners of old or historic buildings, architects, engineers, attorneys, students, and anyone else with an interest in preserving our built environment.
-The certificate program is not a degree program, but can be used to supplement a student’s work in an allied field, such as history or architecture.
-Participation in the certificate program does not require matriculation at Rutgers.
-Enrollment is open, and students may begin coursework at any time.
-Student may take classes in any sequence and complete the program at their own pace.
-Classes are taught on a pass/fail basis.
+The program is open to anyone interested in historic preservation: members of historic preservation commissions, town planners, historic site administrators and volunteers, museum staff and volunteers, owners of old or historic buildings, architects, engineers, attorneys, students, and anyone else with an interest in preserving cultural heritage.
+The certificate program is not a degree program, but it can be used to supplement a participant’s work in an allied field, such as history, architecture, public history, or planning.
+Participation in the certificate program does not require matriculation (or enrollment) in a Rutgers degree program.
+Participants may take classes in any sequence and complete the program at their own pace.
+Enrollment in the certificate program is not required to take a class or workshop.

 Requirements for the Certificate